Getting to Know Basquiat

 Boy & Dog in a Johnnypump (circa 1982)

 His usage of collages, oils and found objects was his way of expressing art in every way and form.
 There were no boundaries.
 Language was also key in Basquiat's works and contrary to what people may think, Basquiat was very well read and his hunger to push information into his paintings in ‘no order’ was simply brilliant.

 How has Basquiat inspired me?
 I believe it is his nonchalance about not having proper training in art and through his own initiative to understand and learn art history by visiting museums, reading, studying the masters, but most of all his effortless style in making art into something accessible to everyone till today.

-In this two part exhibition series, a collaboration between Artemis Gallery, Malaysia and four other South East Asian Galleries, I am exploring Basquiat as a human being.
+In this two part exhibition series, a collaboration between Artemis Gallery, Malaysia and three other South East Asian Galleries; Julia Gallery (Taipei), Langgeng Art Foundation (Yogyakarta) and Vinyl on Vinyl Gallery (Manila) under the Asian Contemporary Art Program, I am exploring Basquiat as a human being.
 He was a very complex individual who suffered from depression, which eventually lead to his early demise at only 27 years of age.
 A precious life and talent lost to the world forever.

 The Art Channel : 'Basquiat: Boom for Real' at the Barbican Art Gallery

 Jean Michel Basquiat: A Collection of 135 Works